 Additionally, open adoption can help the adoptive parents in raising the child.
 They can understand the child on a deeper level based on a relationship that forms with the birth parents.
 They are also able to help the child understand the circumstances surrounding his or her adoption.

 If there is a worry about the child’s safety, a closed adoption might be the best option.
 A closed adoption allows the child to live a life without fear that he will be found by someone who could hurt him.

 Additionally, adoption can be extremely emotional and difficult on one or both of the birth parents.
 Therefore, the birth parents may not want to keep in contact with the child or the adoptive family.

 A closed adoption can be chosen by the birth parents or the adoptive parents.
 This would mean no personal information such as names and addresses that are shared with either party once the adoption has taken place.

 A semi-open adoption is a combination of both open and closed adoptions.
 In this option, the birth parent may still be able to watch her child grow up from a distance.
 This usually includes getting updated pictures through the adoption agency and knowing how the child is doing.

-Once you’ve considered how best to proceed in your unplanned pregnancy, it is important that you make a decision based on knowledge and information.
+Once you’ve considered how best to proceed in your unplanned pregnancy, you must make a decision based on knowledge and information.
 There will be an emotional part that will come into play as well.
 And there is nothing wrong with that!

 Unplanned pregnancies have a way of changing your life.
 Regardless of your choice to raise your baby or not, your life is forever transformed.
-Making a decision about your unplanned pregnancy should not be done lightly.
+Deciding your unplanned pregnancy should not be done lightly.
 The information and resources here are provided to guide you in your journey and help educate you.

 Life is a journey; it is important to carefully determine which path you want to take in this journey.